bcgov/nr-old-growth/backend/README.md

 ## Setup local development

-- Create a .env file inside this backend folder with the following options:
+- Create a .env file inside this backend folder with the following options. **Please only set "NODE_ENV=production" in production deployment, for local, please set "NODE_ENV=development"**, so it won't send the real email

   ```
   NODE_ENV=development